Alluxio/alluxio/docs/en/operation/Scalability-Tuning.md

 change of this metric to determine how the number of files are growing over time.

 The number of files in Alluxio impacts the following:
-* Size of heap required by the master - Each file takes approximately 1 - 2 KB.
-If RocksDB is used, most file metadata is stored off-heap, and the size of the heap impacts how many files’ metadata can be cached on heap.
-See the
-[RocksDB section]({{ '/en/operation/Metastore.html#rocksdb-metastore' | relativize_url }}) for more
+* Size of heap required by the master - Each file and its directory structure takes approximately 4KB.
+If RocksDB is used, most file metadata is stored off-heap, and the size of the heap impacts how many files’ metadata can be cached on the heap.
+See the [RocksDB section]({{ '/en/operation/Metastore.html#rocksdb-metastore' | relativize_url }}) for more information.
-information.
-* Size of disk required for journal storage - Each file takes approximately 1 - 2 KB on disk.
+* Size of disk required for journal storage - Each file takes approximately 4 KB on disk.
 * Latency of journal replay - The journal replay, which is the majority of the cold startup time for a master, takes time proportional to the number of files in the system.
 * Latency of journal backup - The journal backup takes time proportional to the number of files in